 A Performance-Minded Business Solution

-The STRAT program was developed in conjunction with Dr. Alan M. Patterson, President of Mentoré.
-Individuals are sponsored by their employers and organizations to participate in cross-functional development that helps them link strategy and execution to achieve measureable results within their organizations.
+Individuals are sponsored by their employers and organizations to participate in cross-functional activities that help them link strategy and execution to achieve measurable results within their organizations.

 Enhance organizational effectiveness through:

 - Stakeholder commitment to ensure clear direction and participant engagement and accountability.

 - Competency-based development to build individual credibility and link team performance to strategy and execution.

 - Project-based development with measured business outcomes.

 - One-on-one coaching from experienced business leaders to ensure progress is made on individual development plans.

 Assessment The STRAT 2.0 program begins with a 180° assessment that is designed to identify strengths and opportunities for individual development.
 An individual action plan is created to guide the development of the participant and is reviewed with the program sponsor.

 Sponsorship Sponsors are an important part of monitoring participant achievement.
 Employers assign sponsors from within their organization to recommend, and then engage and monitor the participants’ achievement.
 They are a bridge between the program learning and practical application within your business.